lookbook-hq/lookbook/README.md

 > ⚠️ This feature is currently flagged as an **experimental** feature which requires [feature opt-in](#experimental-features) to use.
 Its API and implementation may change before it is released.
 >
-> To enable support for pages in your project, add `config.lookbook.experimental_features = ["pages"]` into your application configuration file.
+> To enable support for pages in your project, add `config.lookbook.experimental_features = [:pages]` into your application configuration file.

 ### Pages demo